guidebook

 Could the payroll skills shortage jeopardise your global expansion plans?

-Whether your company’s growing organically or through mergers and acquisitions, you need to be able to pay your new in-country staff in full regulatory compliance from the get-go.
-Yet almost a quarter (22 percent) of payroll leaders list ‘paying employees’ as one of their biggest challenges when moving into new geographies.1
+Whether your company is growing organically or through mergers and acquisitions, you need to be able to pay your new in-country staff in full regulatory compliance from the start.

-As your organisation makes plans to expand, could you be underestimating the value a skilled payroll team can bring to your business, and to setting up successfully abroad?
+As your organisation plans to expand, could you be underestimating the value a skilled payroll team can bring to your business and to successfully setting up abroad?

 In (notably few) countries such as France and Italy, payroll is regarded as a multidisciplinary profession.
 Higher education institutions offer bachelor’s and master’s degrees in HR management and payroll.
 Organisations require such qualifications for non-entry-level payroll positions, with some candidates choosing to specialise in areas such as social security contributions.